 Wild Salmon Policy

 Canada's Policy for Conservation of Wild Pacific Salmon (WSP) represents Fisheries and Oceans Canada's commitment to maintain healthy and diverse populations of salmon that will support sustainable fisheries now, and meet the needs of future generations.
 WSP places conservation of salmon and their habitat as the first priority for resource management and encourages people throughout British Columbia and the Yukon to contribute to decisions about salmon conservation that reflect societal values.
-Updates, consultations and discussions about the implementation of WSP are ongoing.

-- Safeguard the genetic diversity of wild Pacific Salmon
+- Safeguard the genetic diversity of wild Pacific salmon

 - Maintain habitat and ecosystem integrity